Gary Miller (politician): Elections

 He was elected to the U.S. House in 1998, defeating incumbent Republican and fellow Diamond Bar resident Jay Kim in the primary and then Democrat Eileen Ansari in the general election with 53 percent.
 He won again in 2000 with 59 percent of the vote and was re-elected in 2002 with 68 percent of the vote.
-In 2004, he defeated Democrat Lewis Myers with 71.5% of the vote per OCvote.com, the official county elections office website.
+In 2004, he defeated Democrat Lewis Myers with 71.5% of the vote.
 Similarly, he won in 2008 with 63.8% of the vote, defeating Democrat Ed Chau.

 For his first seven terms in Congress, Miller represented a district comprising portions of northern and eastern Orange County, southern Los Angeles County and a small portion of San Bernardino County.
-After the 2010 United States Census, Miller's district was renumbered as the 39th District, and pushed further into Orange County, making this already strongly Republican seat even more so.
+After the 2010 United States census, Miller's district was renumbered as the 39th district, and pushed further into Orange County, making this already strongly Republican seat even more so.
 The new map also placed the home of fellow Republican and 10-term incumbent Ed Royce into the 39th, setting up what would have been the only primary contest between two California Republicans.
 Although the 39th was more Miller's district than Royce's (Miller retained 53 percent of his former territory), Royce was considered the stronger candidate.
-Partly due to this, Miller announced in January 2012 that he would run in the newly created 31st District, located entirely in San Bernardino County.
+Partly due to this, Miller announced in January 2012 that he would run in the newly created 31st district, located entirely in San Bernardino County.
 Miller's move effectively ended the career of House Rules Committee chairman David Dreier, who had represented a large slice of the new 31st.
 As part of the move, he bought a second home in Rancho Cucamonga, which he now claims as his official residence.

 On paper, Miller faced daunting odds.
 He was running in a district that he had never represented before, had a sizable Democratic lean and was majority-Hispanic.
 Had it existed in 2008, Barack Obama would have won it with 56 percent of the vote.
-However, due to California's new "top-two" primary system, the three Democrats in the field split the vote, allowing Miller to come in first with only 27 percent of the vote while a fellow Republican, State Senator Bob Dutton came in second with 25 percent while three Democrats split the remaining 48 percent of the vote.
+However, due to California's new "top-two" primary system, the three Democrats in the field split the vote, allowing Miller to come in first with only 27 percent of the vote while a fellow Republican, State Senator Bob Dutton, came in second with 25 percent while three Democrats split the remaining 48 percent of the vote.
 In the general election, Miller defeated Dutton with 55 percent of the vote.